 In light of prevailing industry conditions and other considerations, our CEO and other named executive officers did not receive base salary adjustments for calendar 2016.
-In fiscal 2016, our CEO and other named executive officers were awarded non-qualified stock options and restricted stock as shown in the Grants of Plan-Based Awards in Fiscal 2016 table on page 34.
+For calendar 2017, our CEO and other named executive officers (with one exception) received base, market-driven salary adjustments of 10%.
+One named executive officer received a 15% base salary adjustment due to the fact that the individual's salary was significantly below the market median for similarly positioned officers.
+In fiscal 2017, our CEO and other named executive officers salary adjustment due to the fact that the individual's salary was significantly below the market median for similarly positioned officers.
+In fiscal 2017, our CEO and other named executive officers were also awarded non-qualified stock options and restricted stock as shown in the Grants of Plan-Based Awards in Fiscal 2017 table on page 34.